Strydir/SSLoader/README.md

 Known bugs/issues:
-1) Needs to bring up browser to allow favorite/bookmarking.
-2) Information shown in listview columns not accurate.
+1) Information shown in listview columns not accurate.
-3) Steamdb page not showing everything.
+2) Steamdb page not showing everything.
-4) "All" button in top section not working right.
+3) "All" button in top section not working right.
-5) Needs Oculus game support.
+4) Needs Oculus game support.